 if using a topical sealant, bricks will need periodic stripping and resealing. please refer to a professional for this maintenance. single coat reapplication of the penetrating sealant is required at least once a year.

-see foundry flats installation & maintenance guide for more information.
+see the foundry flats material guidelines for more information.

 what types and levels of variation and imperfections should i expect?

-foundry flat colors vary both in texture and color from brick to brick, with some individual bricks more than others. clé celebrates this variation resulting from the production methods and raw material choices. when specifying foundry flats, if color consideration is paramount, always work from a sampling of 3 or more bricks, which represents the range of color you can expect on the job.
+foundry flat colors vary both in texture, color and size from brick to brick, with some individual bricks more than others. clé celebrates this variation resulting from the production methods and raw material choices. when specifying foundry flats, if color consideration is paramount, always work from a sampling of 3 or more bricks, which represents the range of color you can expect on the job.

 due to the color and shade variations, it is very important to blend the bricks from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing. do not install without blending bricks from all boxes.

 foundry flats forge bricks are listed 'level 2 medium' for size variation. the color and texture variation ratings vary from tile to tile, and therefore are individually rated.

 see illustrations and individual tile ratings in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide.

 how will my foundry flats forge samples compare to my actual order?